instant-dev/api/README.md

 ## Endpoints and Type Safety

-Creating endpoints for Instant API is easy.
 Instant API relies on a Function as a Service model for endpoint execution: every {Route, HTTP Method} combination is modeled as an exported function.
 To add parameter validation a.k.a. type safety to your endpoints, you simply document your exported functions with a slightly modified JSDoc specification comment block.
 For example, the simplest endpoint possible would look like this;

 File: `functions/index.js`